 This area may be known for its beaches and coastline, but you can also soak up the green spaces.

-- Chesapeake Arboretum– Opened in 1996, this 48-acre park is completely free to visit.
-There’s walking trails, a farmhouse, and theme and demonstration gardens.
+Chesapeake Arboretum- Opened in 1996, this 48-acre park is completely free to visit.
+There are walking trails, a farmhouse, and themed and demonstration gardens.
 Chesapeake

-- First Landing State Park– Set on over 2,000 acres, the park features a beach and 19 miles of hiking and biking trails.
-It’s named for the settlers that arrived near the site.
+First Landing State Park– Set on over 2,000 acres, the park features a beach and 19 miles of hiking and biking trails.
+It’s named for the settlers who arrived near the site.
 Virginia Beach

 Hampton Roads Restaurants